How to install pcre on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 sudo dnf -y install https://extras.getpagespeed.com/release-latest.rpm sudo dnf -y install pcre

-Package downloads require an active GetPageSpeed subscription — one repository for pcre and 3,000+ more packages across every maintained Enterprise Linux release.
+Package downloads require an active GetPageSpeed subscription — one repository for pcre and thousands more packages for AlmaLinux, Rocky Linux, Oracle Linux and RHEL.

 Subscribe — from $10/moFrequently asked questions

-How do I install pcre on AlmaLinux, Rocky Linux or RHEL?
+How do I install pcre on AlmaLinux, Rocky Linux, Oracle Linux and RHEL?

 Which Enterprise Linux versions is pcre available for?